Juke34/fix-anaconda-licensing-issues/docs/en/pages/conda-installation.md

 !!!
 Note
     If your Miniforge installation comes after Anaconda or Miniconda uninstallation, you may have the channels set from your previous installation in the .condarc file.
 It may explain why you do not have only the `conda-forge` channel as expected.
-Please follow the procedure to remove all the channels under Anaconda Inc license i.e `conda config --remove channels defaults`.
+Please follow the procedure to remove all the channels under Anaconda Inc license e.g `conda config --remove channels defaults`.